This unit is offered on campus in Hobart and via a mix of web-based and on-campus delivery in Launceston and Cradle Coast.

 |Timetable||View the lecture timetable | View the full unit timetable|

-Dahlman, C.T. and Renwick, W.H.
+The textbook is: Dahlman, C.T. and Renwick, W.H.
 2015.
-Introduction to Geography: People, Places & Environment, 6th edition, Pearson Prentice Hall, Upper Saddle River NJ.
+Introduction to Geography: People, Places & Environment, 6th edition, Pearson Prentice Hall, Upper Saddle River NJ which is available online through the library.
+This textbook will not cover all lectures.

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.